 Introduction

 In recent decades, remotely sensed information about the state of our planet has become increasingly vital for understanding and addressing global challenges such as climate change, water resource management, biodiversity conservation, sustainable development, and public health (4).
 Rapid technological progress has led to widespread availability of Earth science information (ESI), comprising global or regional datasets from remote sensing (e.g., satellite hyperspectral imagery, aerial drone photography, in-situ sensor networks) as well as models founded on such data (e.g., climate forecast models, famine early warning systems), at increasingly detailed and nearly continuous spatial and temporal coverage of the planet’s surface (WEF 2024).
 These advances in the availability and sophistication of ESI have accelerated its application across a wide range of decision contexts (5), supporting societal benefits as varied as impeding transmission of polio in Nigeria (Borowitz et al. 2023), protecting blue whales in the Eastern Pacific (6), improving targeting of cash transfers to poor villages in sub-Saharan Africa (7, 8), and empowering Indigenous communities to monitor deforestation (9).
 While the contribution of ESI to such societal benefits is undeniable, the magnitude of this contribution is rarely assessed.
-In other words, how different would the outcome have been in the absence of ESI?
+Yet if we don't understand the value of ESI, we risk producing information that is less valuable than it could be, or underinvesting in information essential for protecting or enhancing our quality of life.

-The gap in valuation of ESI is due in part to the separation of Earth system science from social and decision sciences, and further compounded by a lack of information-valuation frameworks that integrate different value types (e.g., instrumental, intrinsic, relational).
+The gap in valuation of ESI is due, in part, to the separation of Earth system science from social and decision sciences, and further compounded by a lack of information-valuation frameworks that integrate different value types (e.g., instrumental, intrinsic, relational).
 Understanding the breadth and magnitude of societal benefit of ESI, i.e., the value of practical application to society that goes beyond scientific merit (1), is important for guiding development of information that is actionable, meaningful , and credible for society’s needs, thereby justifying investment in future missions, garnering public support, fostering ESI uptake, and ensuring that science and policy goals are well aligned.

 The mechanism by which ESI, indeed any information, generates value is through its ability to improve decision making toward socially desirable outcomes.
-It does this, by reducing uncertainty in the decision context thus reducing the likelihood of making decisions that lead to unexpectedly undesirable outcomes.
-Economic frameworks to quantify the value of information typically calculate the difference in expected outcome of a decision made in a world with the information and the decision made in a world without that information (e.g., REFS).
+It does this, by reducing uncertainty in the decision context, thus reducing the likelihood of making decisions that lead to unexpectedly undesirable outcomes.
+Economic frameworks to quantify the value of information typically calculate the difference in expected outcomes of a decision made in a world with the information and the decision made in a world without that information (e.g., REFS).
 Such value of information models have played a critical role in demonstrating ESI’s potential to improve societal outcomes with instrumental values (e.g., improving crop yields) (10; Laxminarayan and Macauley 2012).
 However, not all societal values can be so readily quantified in instrumental terms.